HoxelDraw/4DO-Specification/README.md

 # 4DO-Specification
 The official specification for the 4DO Geometry File Format

-# 4D OBJ File Format Specification - Version 1
+# 4D OBJ File Format Specification - Version 2
-April 7, 2024
+August 2, 2024

 ## Background
 In recent years, four-dimensional software and video games have seen a steady rise in popularity and interest.
-Games like Miegakure, 4D Miner, 4D Golf, 4D Toys, and Moena all have growing fan bases and some have seen viral success with their devlogs and status updates.
+Games like Miegakure, 4D Miner, 4D Golf, and 4D Toys all have growing fan bases and some have seen viral success with their devlogs and status updates.
 Other software such as Stella4D, Polychora, and HoxelDraw are geared toward 4D content creation and visualization.
 So far, there seems to be little or no collaboration or coordination between any 4D software.
 As of April 2024, there is no consensus on a standard file format for 4D geometric objects.
 Some software (at least Stella4D and Polychora) have used a modified version of the .OFF file format, originally designed for 3D polytopes.
 However, the extensions to 4D seem out-of-place within the file format.
 Additionally, the geometric structure of the .OFF format (arbitrary cells composed of arbitrary polygons) requires too much post-processing to transform the data into a tetrahedral mesh.
 Other software uses either a proprietary format, or opts to generate geometric models on-the-fly.

 I propose a new 4D geometry file format that is designed specifically for 4D computer graphics applications.